kk7nc/Text_Classification/README.rst

 Recurrent Convolutional Neural Networks (RCNN)
 ---------------------------------------------

-ecurrent Convolutional Neural Networks (RCNN) is used for text classification.
-The main idea of this technique is capturing contextual information with the recurrent structure and constructs the representation of text using a convolutional neural network.
+Recurrent Convolutional Neural Networks (RCNN) is also used for text classification.
+The main idea of this technique is capturing contextual information with the recurrent structure and constructing the representation of text using a convolutional neural network.
 This architecture is a combination of RNN and CNN to use advantages of both technique in a model.